britram/taps-transports/draft-ietf-taps-transports.md

 decreased if congestion is detected.
-Often loss is implicitly handled as a congestion indication which is detected in TCP (also as input for retransmission handling) based on two mechanisms: A retransmission timer with exponential back-up or the reception of three acknowledgment for the same segment, so called duplicated ACKs (Fast retransmit).
+Often loss is implicitly handled as a congestion indication which is detected in TCP (also as input for retransmission handling) based on two mechanisms: A retransmission timer with exponential back-off or the reception of three acknowledgment for the same segment, so called duplicated ACKs (Fast retransmit).
 In addition, Explicit Congestion Notification (ECN) {{RFC3168}} can be used in TCP, if supported by both endpoints, that allows a network node to signal congestion without